 Towards Embodiment Scaling Laws in Robot Locomotion

-TLDR: We train a single locomotion policy on 1,000 procedurally generated robots and uncover embodiment scaling laws for generalization in cross-embodiment learning.
+TLDR: We train a single locomotion policy on ~1,000 procedurally generated robots and uncover embodiment scaling laws that enable generalization to diverse embodiments in simulation and the real world.

 Overview